user18130814200115-2/KaiAuth/README.md

 # Pin support
 This fork exists to add rudimentary pin support to kaiauth.
 To do this, one must edit the js/pin.js file and set the pin variable to a sha256 hash of any number.
-Then install the app via omniSD (or similar).
+More detailed instructions are avaiable under Install.

 # KaiAuth